Nitishrajj/Automate-with-Ease-A-Shell-Scripting-Starter-Kit/README.md

 So, suppose you have registered for netflix to send you mails whenever a video gets uploaded in a particular channel our funciton gets triggered.
 So, the data of Netflix is stored in S3 and when a new object is uploaded our Lambda function gets triggered and this lambda function with destination SNS will send you the mail (only if you subscribe).

+# boto3
+boto3 is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python.
+It allows Python developers to write software that makes use of services like Amazon S3 and Amazon EC2.
+Here's a breakdown of key points related to boto3.

 # Getting Started